hakimel/reveal.js/README.md

 - **callback**: [optional] Function to execute when the script has loaded
 - **condition**: [optional] Function which must return true for the script to be loaded

+You can additionally use the following syntax, in case you are using a bundler:
+- **id**: the id of the plugin to load
+- **plugin**: the plugin object to load.
+It is the plugin implementation that can contain an `init` function
+- **async**: [optional] Flags if the script should load after reveal.js has started, defaults to false
+- **callback**: [optional] Function to execute when the script has loaded
+- **condition**: [optional] Function which must return true for the script to be loaded

 ### Ready Event

 A `ready` event is fired when reveal.js has loaded all non-async dependencies and is ready to start navigating.
 To check if reveal.js is already 'ready' you can call `Reveal.isReady()`.